 Perhaps tuberculosis was becoming endemic in the region despite its early claims to be a health haven.
 Also in 1885, on April 28, and also of tuberculosis, Dick's father-in-law Norman Coplin died.
 Norman had left his position as foreman at R. Gregg & Co.
 Mills the year before and traveled to California in an unsuccessful attempt to find a climate that would cure his disease.
 He was only 49.

-One month after the brewery fire, on February 20, 1888, Ed and Laura's second daughter, Jessie, was born.
-Then, in March, a son was born to Dick's sister Minnie and her husband H.C.
-Penney.
+One month after the brewery fire, on February 20, 1888, Ed and Laura Dibble's second daughter, Jessie, was born.
+Then, on March 17, 1888, a son was born to Dick's sister Minnie and her husband Harvin C. Penney.
 They named him Milford.
 Shortly thereafter, Minnie, possibly weakened by her pregnancy, contracted spinal meningitis.
 She was ill for some time, and died on April 16, 1888.
-Her infant son, less than a month old, was adopted by James and Lizzie Elder, and he grew up as Milford Elder.
+Her infant son, less than a month old, was adopted by James and Elizabeth "Lizzie" Elder, and he grew up as Charles Milford Elder.